 In this interesting and exciting role, you will be working on a wide variety of serious and complex crime investigations.
 This will include incidents ranging from sudden deaths, serious assaults, robberies, burglaries, frauds, cyber enabled crimes to serious sex offences including rape and child abuse.

 There is huge personal satisfaction securing positive outcomes for victims as well as keeping our communities safe by taking criminals off the streets.

-As a starter you’ll need a wide array of qualities and skills.
+As an officer you will require a wide array of qualities and skills.
 These include a strong belief in public service, emotional intelligence, compassion, resilience, determination, confidence to make difficult decisions and not least a methodical mind with an eye for detail.

 Still interested?
 Then read on for more details to see if could be the career for you.
 This really is a job like no other.